quietui/quiet/docs/docs/using-web-components.md

 layout: docs
 ---

-You might be curious to find that Quiet's components aren't built with React, Vue, or any other framework.
-They're custom HTML elements, or [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which means you can use them in regular HTML pages as well as your favorite framework.

-The Web platform has evolved a lot over the last few years!
-Every modern browser has the APIs necessary to create interoperable components that work everywhere.
-As a result, it makes little sense to continue building UI components in a specific framework — that creates lock-in.

-[Many of the world's largest companies](https://arewebcomponentsathingyet.com/) are using Web Components in production applications.

-With Quiet, you no longer need to learn or find a new UI library when you switch frameworks.
-Quiet is built on top of stable platform APIs, so it will continue to work for many, many years to come.

-## Custom elements

-Custom elements are just like native HTML elements.
+Web Components are just like native HTML elements.
 They have attributes, properties, events, and methods, all of which are described in the documentation for each component.

-Once installed, simply add the tags you want to your HTML.
+Once installed, simply add the components you want to your HTML.

 ```html
 <quiet-button>